Refer a Patient

 iScope is currently accepting new patients.
 A referral from your primary care physician or specialist is required for consultations covered by your provincial plan.
 If you require rehabilitation services a referral is not required.

-Vision therapy is a non-invasive treatment that is beneficial in assisting people with learning impairments to enhance their visual skills and talents.
-Here are some crucial topics to consider about how vision therapy can benefit people with learning disabilities:
+Vision therapy is a non-invasive therapy that helps those with learning disabilities improve their visual abilities and skills.
+Consider the following important points when thinking about how vision therapy can help people with learning disabilities:

 iScope is currently accepting new patients.
 A referral from your primary care physician or specialist is required for consultations covered by your provincial plan.
 If you require rehabilitation services a referral is not required.